faiyad-uddin/Email-Templates-Library/README.md

 Use alt text on images—in case images don’t load or are blocked by the recipient’s client.

-**If you’d like custom templates or need help integrating templates with automation platforms like Instantly.ai or Smartlead.ai:**
+**If you’d like custom templates or need help with email marketing :**

 Email: faiyad@allinonedigitalx.info